flyingcircusio/doc/src/infrastructure/object-storage.md

 ### Object Lifecycle Management

-To manage your storage costs and keep your buckets clean, you can use **Lifecycle Policies**.
-These allow you to automatically delete or transition objects after a certain period of time (e.g., deleting temporary logfiles after 30 days).
+If you have buckets with data that is only intended to be temporary, you can leverage **Lifecycle Policies** to automatically clean up your data and manage storage cost.

-1. Create a Lifecycle Configuration
+1. Create a lifecycle configuration

   Create a file named `lifecycle.json`.
   This example defines a rule that automatically deletes all objects with the prefix `logs/` after 90 days.